 The Residence hosted its second Presidents’ Awards Luncheon

-What a great way to celebrate and close National Hospice Palliative Care Week with our second Presidents’ Awards Luncheon, held on May 18th.
-The awards were inaugurated last year to celebrate the pioneers in palliative care and to recognize the individuals or groups who have made a significant contribution to palliative care and to the Residence.
+What a great way to close the month of National Hospice Palliative Care Week with our second Presidents’ Awards Luncheon.
+Allen Van der Wee, Interim Board President and Rhonda O’Gallagher, Foundation Board Presidents recognized individuals or groups who have made a significant contribution to palliative care and to the Residence.

 We were privileged to have three of our Named Award Honourees present at the Luncheon: Dr. Balfour Mount, founding father of palliative care; Dr. Bernard Lapointe, Director, Palliative Care McGill; Ms. Sue Britton, first nurse in palliative care in Montreal and other special guests.
 Congratulations to the first Presidents’ Award Winners – Kappy Flanders (Balfour Mount Award); Dr. Geneviève Richer (Ina Cummings Award), and in conjunction with the Residence’s 15th anniversary, 8 of our original nurses still working at the Residence today were recognized with the Sue Britton Award – Mary-Ellen Bagg, Heather Charles, Rose De Angelis, Eliane Farkas, Sue Lecompte, Leslie Mitchell, Monique Séguin and Carol Wilson.
 Ms. Sharon Baxter, winner of the Bernard Lapointe Award, was not able to attend the Luncheon, but sent in a few remarks of appreciation.